nongdaxiaofeng/RFAthM6A/README.md

 Run the following command to predict m6A sites by RFPSDSP model and the prediction scores are saved to the file 'psdsp_score'.

 >Rscript predict_by_psdsp.R test_site psdsp_score

+Use the following commands to do the KSNPF encoding and predicting.

+>python ks.py test_site